gh2hq/gh2/docs/tutorials/structure.md

 ## Active mode

-Processing will automatically run the `setup` and `draw` functions you defined, but Lighght will run them only they have been registered by specific decorators.
+Processing will automatically run the `setup` and `draw` functions you defined, but gh2 will run them only they have been registered by specific decorators.

 ### Processing